 Additionally, the Department is notifying all county election boards that they should proceed with all primary election preparations as they were before today's Commonwealth Court ruling.
 There should be no change in their procedures.

-A true and correct copy of the Department of State's January 28, 2022, attached hereto as "Exhibit C." (emphasis in original).
+A true and correct copy of the Department of State's January 28, 2022, "Statement on Commonwealth Court Ruling on Mail-In Ballots," is attached hereto as "Exhibit C." (emphasis in original).